lanbengbeng/fdbus-doc/docs/manual.rst

 Since the address of the ``name server`` is fixed, the endpoint will automatically connect to the ``name server`` registration (server) or resolution (client) name after the endpoint is started.
-If there are multiple hosts, each running their own ``name server``, responsible for their respective name services, then these hosts become islands and cannot be connected to each other through service names such as svc://server_name.
+If there are multiple hosts, each running their own ``name server``, responsible for their respective name services, then these hosts become isolated islands and cannot be connected to each other through service names such as svc://server_name.
 Of course, the client can bypass the ``name server`` and directly connect to the server with the actual address, but this cannot be flexibly deployed and networked.
 In order to support name resolution across networks, a service is required to manage all hosts in the system, and the host information is synchronized to all ``name servers``.
-These ``name servers`` can establish connections and work together to complete the name service within the entire network. .
-This service is the host server.
+These ``name servers`` can establish connections and work together to complete the name service within the entire network.
+This service is the ``host server``.

-The working principle of the host server is: the entire network runs a host server, which can be located on any host that everyone can access.
-All host name servers are connected to the host server, registering their own host.
-The host server maintains a list of hosts containing the IP addresses of the hosts and synchronizes the tables to all ``name servers`` on the network.
-The ``name server`` establishes a connection with the name server on all hosts in the network according to the table.
+The working principle of the ``host server`` is: the entire network runs a ``host server``, which can be located on any host that everyone can access.
+All host name servers are connected to the ``host server``, registering their own host.
+The ``host server`` maintains a list of hosts containing the IP addresses of the hosts and synchronizes the tables to all ``name servers`` on the network.
+The ``name server`` establishes a connection with the ``name server`` on all hosts in the network according to the table.

 Once the ``name servers`` on all hosts are connected in pairs, the service name resolution and service online notification can be completed through a set of internal protocols.
-For example, when a client on a host requests the local name server to resolve the address corresponding to the service name, the local ``name server`` can broadcast the request to all connected ``name servers`` to find services in the entire network.
+For example, when a client on a host requests the local ``name server`` to resolve the address corresponding to the service name, the local ``name server`` can broadcast the request to all connected ``name servers`` to find services in the entire network.
 The following is an example diagram of the entire system networking:

 .. image:: ./images/4.png
   :width: 600px

-In the above figure, a star connection is established between the ``name server`` and the host server, and the ``name server`` and the ``name server`` are connected one after another to form a network.
+In the above figure, a star connection is established between the ``name server`` and the ``host server``, and the ``name server`` and the ``name server`` are connected one by one to form a network.
-In this system, the main tasks of the ``name server`` and host server are:
+In this system, the main tasks of the ``name server`` and ``host server`` are:

-- ``Name server`` is connected to the host server, and the host is registered to the host server.
+- ``Name server`` connects to the ``host server``, and the host is registered to the ``host server``.
-- The host server collects all host information to form a host address table.
+- The ``host server`` collects all host information to form a host address table.
-- The host server broadcasts the host address table to all name servers.
+- The ``host server`` broadcasts the host address table to all name servers.
+- ``Name server`` gets the address of the name servers on the other hosts through the table and establish the connection with it.
 - All servers are connected to the local ``name server`` and register the service name with them.
   The local ``name server`` broadcasts the newly registered service to the local client and all other ``name servers`` in the network.